limansky/sbt-git-flow-version/README.md

     groups, the first group will be returned as extraction.
   - `any` - matches any branch (might be used to define default behaviour).

+There are also several built in implementations for `VersionCalculator`:

+  - `currentTag` - take a version from a current tag.
+If there are several current tags it will take the one with a maximal version.
+  - `nextMajor`, `nextMinor`, `nextBuild`, `nextN` - increment major, minor, build or n-th number of a last version.
+  - `matching` - take a version from matching returned by `BranchMatcher`
+  - `lastTagWithMatching` - takes last version and append matching returned by `BranchMatcher`.
+  - `unknownVersion` - fails with unknown version message.

 So, the default policy is: